fairagro/knowledgebase/docs/rdm/core_metadata_specification.en.md

 A("Constructed property")--"minValue"-->I("0")
 A("Constructed property")--"maxValue"-->J("60")
 ```
-**Figure 3:** Soil sampling depth as an example of a constructed property.
+**Figure 3:** Soil sampling depth as an example for a constructed property.

 ### 3.2 Core entities
 #### 3.2.1 Crop